Menamot/dbc/README.md

 # Introduction
-This is a Python package that implement two kinds classes: `DiscreteBayesianClassifier` and `DiscreteMinimaxClassifier`.
+This is a Python package that implement classes: `DiscreteBayesianClassifier`.

-`DiscreteBayesianClassifier` is a classification model that works by first partitioning the feature space into multiple small profiles using various discretization methods.
+Discrete Bayesian Classifier is a classification model that works by first partitioning the feature space into multiple small profiles using various discretization methods.
 It then implements Bayesian decision rule to get the result.

-`DiscreteMinimaxClassifier` is a classifier proposed by Cyprien Gilet and it base on `DiscreteBayesianClassifier`.
-By calculating a best prior probability that minimize the maximum class conditional risk, `DiscreteMinimaxClassifier` can balance the risk of different classes, and also make it perform well in the face of imbalanced datasets.
+Discrete Minmax Classifier is a classifier proposed by Cyprien Gilet and it base on Discrete Bayesian Classifier.
+By calculating a best prior probability that minimize the maximum class conditional risk, it can balance the risk of different classes, and also make it perform well in the face of imbalanced datasets.

 ## Discretization Methods Implemented
-- **K-Means** : `KmeansDiscreteBayesianClassifier` and `KmeansDiscreteMinimaxClassifier`
+- **K-Means** : `KMeansDiscretizer` and `KMeansClasswiseDiscretizer`
-- **Decision Tree** : `DecisionTreeDiscreteBayesianClassifier` and `KmeansDiscreteMinimaxClassifier`
-- **Fuzzy C-Means** : `CmeansDiscreteBayesianClassifier`
+- **Fuzzy C-Means** : `CMeansDiscretizer` and `CMeansClasswiseDiscretizer`

 ## How to install